sliu107/tp/docs/team/zhilin-huang.md

 An example of my contribution (study plans section) to the User Guide is extracted as follows:

 ### 3.7.
 Study Plans

+Note that flashcards are identified by their index in study plans, so changing the index of flashcards could change the flashcards associated with the study plans.

 #### 3.7.1.
 Creating a New Study Plan: `plan`

 Creates a new study plan by specifying date and indexes of existing flashcards.